alokg-812/IIT-Madras/Java/Week8/README.md

 ### 4. `var` – Local Variable Type Inference (Java 10+)

 **Layman Rule**
-You can write `var` instead of the type when declaring local variables — but only if the compiler can clearly see the type from the right-hand side.
+We can write `var` instead of the type when declaring local variables — but only if the compiler can clearly see the type from the right-hand side.

 **Correct Usage**
 ```java